 Capital One is committed to making supplier diversity an integral part of the way we do business---creating mutually beneficial relationships with certified diverse owned businesses.
 We seek to identify and encourage diverse businesses to compete for our commodities and services throughout the Capital One enterprise.
-The goal of our program is to include qualified diverse enterprises in every sourcing opportunity.
 In addition, on projects that are awarded to non-diversity suppliers, we expect these suppliers to demonstrate their commitment to a diverse supply base by including diversity business partners when opportunities exist.
 We have a team of associates dedicated to establishing relationships with diverse suppliers in the communities where we operate.

 Capital One utilizes several approaches to identify certified diverse suppliers that can complete for our opportunities.
 We leverage organizations that seek to advocate for and to connect diverse suppliers.
 As corporate members, we have access to databases that supplement our face-to-face interaction at various events.

 A certified diverse supplier demonstrates to an independent organization (non-profit, government), that their business is at least 51% independently owned and operated.
 In the case of a publically owned business, at least 51% of the stock must be owned by one or more diverse owners.
 Eligibility for certification is typically established through a combination of screenings, interviews, and site visits.